- Flat pricing for all film formats

 Are there any film formats you do not digitize?

-When we transfer film to digital our most popular formats are regular silent 8mm film, regular 8mm film with sound, silent Super8, Super8 with sound, silent 16mm, 16mm with magnetic sound and 16mm with optical sound.
+When transfer just about everything, whether it’s silent film or films with optical sound or magnetic sound, and whether the reels are in good or poor condition.
 The one format we don’t specialize in is the large format 35mm movie film.
 This is because these films are best handled by Hollywood oriented film houses that have a history of working with this format.
 However, we’re happy to make a referral.

 The Technical Fine Print